JiddeJacobi/Chapter4-onset-organization/README.md

 # Syllable onset organization
-Data and R code for a comparison of syllable onset coordination between PD and fluent speakers.
+Data and R code for a comparison of syllable onset coordination between individuals with PD and typical speakers.